Overview

 Step 2: Marathon Pacing and Checkpoint Splits

-Once you have a target marathon finish time, the next question is what pace to hold โ and, critically, what your split times should look like at common checkpoints (10K, half marathon, 30K) so you can check whether you're on pace mid-race rather than discovering a problem only at the finish line.
+Once you have a target marathon finish time, the next question is what pace to hold, and just as important, what your split times should look like at common checkpoints (10K, half marathon, 30K) so you can check whether you're on pace mid-race instead of discovering a problem only at the finish line.

 The Marathon Pace Calculator computes your required per-km or per-mile pace from a target finish time, then generates the corresponding split times at each standard checkpoint distance.